 MPOs prepare and update two main documents:

 Periodically there are structured opportunities for public input, particularly at the time for the approval of the Transportation Improvement Program (TIP).
 You might find you are already quite familiar with your MPO, because some of them also function as regional planning and technical assistance agencies, run various programs, and serve as local councils of governments.

 If your area of concern is confined only to locally owned and maintained roads or streets, you can safely disregard the MPO and all of the federal transportation planning jargon.

-We would like you to be aware of key from federal and state highway transportation planning is the "level of service."
+We would like you to be aware of key from federal and state highway transportation planning, the "level of service."
 Commonly referred to as LOS in jurisdictions where the term is in use, this idea can be applied to almost any aspect of public service delivery where measurement is possible.
+That includes local streets.

-Road LOS typically is expressed as a grade, as in elementary school, from A through F where F is failing.
+Road LOS typically is expressed as a grade, as in elementary school, from A for excellence through F for failing.
 That's a clogged road that takes way too long to travel, you're congested all the way, turns are difficult, and so forth.
 So LOS is an effective transportation planning tool.
 Some comprehensive plans include LOS goals for roads and other facilities.

-If you're in an urban area and you have issues with your streets, they likely fall into four areas:
+If you have issues with your locally controlled streets, they likely fall into six areas: